 Much of the information in the film has already been discussed before, especially considering that the book that inspired the film adaptation, Lawrence Wright’s Going Clear, goes into much more detail than the film itself.
 However, the film excels due to its straightforward and organized layout that acts as a way to bring the casual viewer up to speed (I’d say the “casual viewer” someone who knows that it’s a weird religion and that there are a bunch of buildings in Los Angeles with Scientology affiliations).
 The first half of the movie focuses on L. Ron Hubbard’s life as a science fiction writer, an officer in the US Navy during World War II and the father of modern-day Scientology.
 There is archival footage, photographs, and interviews with Hubbard as well as interviews with the dozen or so interviewees that the director features who became involved with Hubbard’s scheme in one way or another.
 The second half switches gears roughly around the time of Hubbard’s death, honing in on the rise of David Miscavige’s leadership and the incredible battle between the IRS and the Church of Scientology as members fought for religious distinction in order to avoid having to pay over $1 billion in taxes that they owed the US government.

-It also helps that over 160 lawyers vetted the film to make sure that the information that was presented was virtually impenetrable in terms of authenticity.
+It also helps that over 160 lawyers [link no longer active] vetted the film to make sure that the information that was presented was virtually impenetrable in terms of authenticity.
 The Church of Scientology has notoriously feisty lawyers ready and willing to go the extra mile to sue anyone that poses a threat to their way of thinking, so it’s understandable that HBO would take such precautions.
 It’s also a reason why there are some “known” aspects of Scientology that the film doesn’t even approach, such as Tom Cruise and Katie Holms’ marriage, that are particularly susceptible to the church’s wrath.

 I know what you’re probably thinking: “You haven’t really mentioned Cruise and Travolta…They’re the only reason why I know anything about the whole Scientology thing!”